 Copy 2, Swerve, Integrate and Go

 In September 2015, Snickers introduced new packaging, replacing its brand name on candy bar wrappers.
 Instead of using names, however, Snickers replaced its logo with various phrases describing ways people behave negatively when hungry.
-Highlighting ways people are not themselves integrates with the multi-year Snickers ad campaign featuring unlikely celebrities playing Snickers eaters before eating a Snickers turns someone back into themselves.
+Highlighting ways people are not themselves integrated with the multi-year Snickers ad campaign featuring unlikely celebrities playing Snickers eaters before eating a Snickers turns someone back into themselves.

 Turning this Example into a Creative Strategy Formula

-- Is there a creative idea out in a market comparable to yours that is gaining attention and buzz that you could copy?
+- Is there a creative idea in a market comparable to yours that is gaining attention and buzz that you could copy?

 - How can you swerve the idea in a way that makes it unique to your brand?